PAIDiPaidThis.com

 Does joint imaging need an anaesthetic?

 Often yes.
 Getting clear, properly positioned images of hips or elbows usually means the dog has to be sedated or anaesthetised so it stays completely still.
 That is part of why joint imaging costs more than a routine consultation.
-Ask for a full estimate that includes the anaesthetic.
+Ask for a full estimate that includes the anaesthetic, not just the scan.

 Is pet insurance worth it for a German shepherd?

 For a large breed with known joint risks, most owners think so.
 Joint investigation and any resulting surgery can run into thousands, and the CMA noted cruciate ligament surgery alone can cost up to £5,000.
-Insuring before any lameness appears is the way to keep those conditions covered.
+Insuring before any lameness appears is the way to keep those conditions covered rather than excluded.